ladera-howard/softnode/softnode/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : softnode Project Overview
+##    CONSOLE APPLICATION : softnode Project Overview
 ========================================================================

-AppWizard has created this softnode application for you.
+This application demonstrate how to create a software device node under Windows device manager.
+The device node created by this app does not have a driver associated with it.
+User can write a driver and install it to the device.

 This file contains a summary of what you will find in each of the files that make up your softnode application.